sheikhug/e-Commerce_Website_with_personalization_and_analytics/README.md

-# E-commerce Website with AWS CDK
+# E-commerce Website with the personalised recommendations and real-time analytics: AWS CDK

 This project implements a scalable e-commerce analytics platform using AWS CDK.
 It processes clickstream data, handles order processing, and provides infrastructure for data analysis and personalization.